 Anecdotally ….

-An old high school friend hosted a small wedding reception with about 100 guests a few weeks ago, and we spent half the evening dodging two 8 year old girls who were barreling through the reception hall, rolling on the floor, creeping around corners, and pouncing on guests.
+An old high school friend hosted a small wedding reception with about 100 guests a while ago, and we spent half the evening dodging two 8 year old girls who were barreling through the reception hall, rolling on the floor, creeping around corners, and pouncing on guests.
 Sitting down to dinner, I had to be careful not to step on the fingers of the 2-year-old girl who was completely fascinated by my shiny Mary Janes; she kept sneaking up to pet them.
 Her 4-year-old sister was doing a census of all the female guests, grabbing hair, asking about their children, and in my case, poking my eye trying to check my ears for earrings.

 I’m not saying that they should have been banned, but as an experience, it was more definitely akin to a mini-carnival than a night out on the town.
 It suited the nature of the bride and groom who are family oriented and not terribly formal to begin with.
 So perhaps there’s no hard and fast rule, and it all just depends on how you want your special wedding event to be like.